LieberInstitute/brainseq_phase2/check_sex/casecontrol/README.md

 SCZD case-control sensitivity analysis by sex
 =============================================

 We performed differential expression analyses for sex for each brain region (FDR<5%) using the exact same samples we used for the SCZD case-control comparison.
-Focusing on features in the autosomal chromosomes, we found non-significant overlaps (chisq test, bonferroni p-value > 0.05) for nearly all features except for junctions in hippocampus (2 overlapped).
+Focusing on features in the autosomal chromosomes, we found non-significant overlaps between sex and schizophrenia effects (chisq test, bonferroni p-value > 0.05) for nearly all features except for junctions in hippocampus (2 overlapped).
 These two junctions are novel junctions in the mitochondrial chromosome.
 Overall, the t-statistics from both models are uncorrelated as can be seen further below.
+These results suggest little overlap in differential expression between sex and schizophrenia on the autosomes.

 Here's the overall summary:

 ![summary](pdf/sz_vs_sex_summmary_autosomal.png)